-Traditionally, the CHGME Payment Program has made payments throughout the year to distribute the Direct Medical Education (DME) and Indirect Medical Education (IME) funding.
-Each of the funding amounts is determined by a formula, and a hospital receives its proportion of the total CHGME Payment Program funding based on the calculation of the formula.
+The CHGME Payment Program makes payments throughout the year to distribute the Direct Medical Education (DME) and Indirect Medical Education (IME) funding.
+Each of the funding amounts is determined by a legislative formula, and a hospital receives its proportion of the total CHGME Payment Program funding based on the calculation of the formula.
+The formula was established by CHGME policy published in July 20, 2001 Federal Register notice.
 For DME, the CHGME Payment Program funding is proportional to the number of residents the hospital trains.
 Furthermore, the DME payment formula accounts for a hospital's specific geographic variations in costs, and inflation.
 For IME, the CHGME formula takes into account the severity of illness of its inpatients, the number of available beds, and the number of residents the hospital trains.